-Henry AM’s review published on Letterboxd:
+Henry Rowlands’s review published on Letterboxd:

 I'm still haunted by Robert Pattinson's distorted screams.
 I need professional help!

 Its been three weeks since I've seen 'The Lighthouse' (I saw it on the 5th of October, and am writing this on the 25th of October, when it hits the States on wide release), and yet the spectre of it still hangs over me everyday.
 I was lucky enough to get two tickets for me and my friend to the Gala screening of the film at the Odeon Leister Square, and before the film began we got to walk to red carpet alongside Robert Eggers and Willem Dafoe.
 On entry we were almost flattened by a herd of passers by loudly claiming to be "with the Pattinsons'", however R-Bats himself never showed up.
 This years LFF was such a fun experience for me, and I feel very fortunate; I got to go to the 'Jojo Rabbit' premiere and be under the same roof as Taika Waititi, I met and shook hands with Armando Iannucci in passing, and yes I was mere feet away from Mr Willem Dafoe on the red carpet.
 He was in a pretty wild mood, and acknowledged our presence when my friend shouted a friendly "I'm something of a scientist myself" his way.
 But this is all just pre-ample.
 What did I actually make of 'The Lighthouse'.
 It was my most anticipated film of the year, the trailers drove me into wild anticipation, even though I still haven't seen 'The VVitch' (to give it its correct title).
 I was on such a high after the beautiful ending of 'Jojo Rabbit' (fuck the critics, its great!), that just before seeing Eggers's mad concoction, I was worried it would spoil the mood with some dastardly mind-fuckery.
 And oh jesus of course it did.